icuter/jsql/README.md

 ## License
 [MIT licensed](https://github.com/icuter/jsql/blob/master/LICENSE.md).

+## Abstract

 Welcome to JSQL world.
 It's a lightweight JDBC framework, JSQL means `Just SQL` and without ORM configuration.
 It is a framework which is convenience and easy to use, just like sql syntax what you write as usual and makes Java SQL development more easier.

-For Who ?
+Who ?

 If you are a Java developer searching for the jdbc framework satisfy functions as connection pool, super lightweight orm and want to write sql like java code programing, then I suggest you could try to use JSQL framework for jdbc operation.

-Why JSQL ?
+Why ?
-- No SQL string and make your code clean
+- No SQL string and keep your code graceful
 - No ORM bean code generation mass your git control
-- Provide ExecutorPool/ConnectionPool for jdbc connection pooling
+- Provide ExecutorPool/ConnectionPool for jdbc connection pooling without DBCP dependencies

 ## Requirements

 - JDK6 or higher

 ## Features